Dispersion of activity at an active-passive nematic interface

 Thus, the active force points outwards on the top and bottom and inwards on the right and left, elongating the circle vertically for positive activities.
-Figure~\ref{circle-fig} illustrates the time evolution of this active circle for two different initial activities in the circular region.
-As the activity profile evolves due to advection-diffusion, we will either refer to the initial activity for the homogeneous case or to the largest initial activity for the heterogeneous one.
-The largest initial activity corresponds to the maximum in the spatial distribution of the activity.
+Note that this elongation as well and the other instabilities that are observed are due to the coupling between the concentration $C$ and the director$\mathbf{n}$ fields.
+The active force acts on the velocity field (see Eq.~\ref{navier-stokes-eq}) and it becomes zero when the gradients in $C$ and $\mathbf{n}$ are negligible.
+Figure~\ref{circle-fig} illustrates the time evolution of this active circle for different activity strengths in the circular region.
+As the concentration $C$ profile evolves due to advection-diffusion, we will either refer to the initial concentration for the homogeneous case or to the largest initial concentration for the heterogeneous one, which are equal to one.
+The largest initial activity corresponds to the maximum of the activity field, which is $\zeta$.
 We find that, for $\zeta=0.003$, the circle elongates vertically as expected.
 After some time, the opposite forces on both sides destabilize the straight active region through an interfacial bend instability similar to that observed in multicomponent systems~\cite{doi:10.1098/rsta.2020.0394, PhysRevLett.113.248303}.
-At larger activities, $\zeta = 0.005$, the circle elongates initially, and then a new instability sets in the form of two jets from either side of the the active domain, which propagate in almost straight trajectories.
+For larger activities, $\zeta = 0.005$, the circle elongates initially, and then a new instability sets in the form of two jets from either side of the active domain, which propagate in almost straight trajectories.
 These jets are formed by motile positive (or comet-like) defects as will be discussed later.
-In both cases, the activity is dispersed and diluted over larger areas of the domain.
+In both cases, the scalar activity field is dispersed and diluted over larger areas of the domain.
 As we will see in Sec.~\ref{dispersion-sec}, the dispersion is faster at higher activities due to the larger velocities of the comet-like defects.
 We note that this dispersion is not isotropic by contrast to diffusion.
 While these jets promote the dispersion of activity, there is also an active force compressing the active region, which hinders its dispersion.
 Similar jets have been observed in experiments with bacterial baths~\cite{PhysRevLett.84.3017}.